 O-QPSK from Clause 12 of IEEE 802.15.4-2020 provides a very good field-tested baseline for the NB aspects of UWB thanks to its good link budget and efficient implementation.
 The 250 kbps mode is the main workhorse given its relatively optimized air time.
 The improvements to this chapter are, but not limited to,

-addition of the new bands UNII-3 (with higher priority) and UNII-5 in addition to the existing 802.15.4 2450 MHz band as in Clause 10.1.3.3 of IEEE 802.15.4-2020
+addition of the new bands UNII-3 and UNII-5 in addition to the existing 802.15.4 2450 MHz band as in Clause 10.1.3.3 of IEEE 802.15.4-2020

+Note UNII-3 band may not be available globally as well as UNII-5

 channelization of these bands to enable frequency-hopping and different services